wikimedia/phoenix/docs/artifact.md

 Xxxxx

 ### Demo: GraphQL sandbox
+You can input a GraphQL query of your own.

 Finally, the demo includes a GraphQL sandbox for testing and exploring the way queries are built and the payload that they produce.
 The sandbox is based on [GraphiQL](https://github.com/graphql/graphiql/tree/main/packages/graphiql#readme).